JosephLV1997/ucf-project-1-version2/README.md

     4. If all the links have done this then make sure that the anchor tags and other attributes are encapsulated properly
 ## Deployment

-The site will be deployed throug the master branch.
+The site will be deployed through the master branch.

 I did run into a problem with deploying the site as the content was not being displayed on the deployed version of the site but was overcome by renaming the project name and including an io.